Metal transporter CNNM3: Function

-CNNM3 and cancer
+Clinical significance

-PRL-2 and CNNM3 protein complex in cancer
+PRL-2/CNNM3 complex

 PRLs (mainly PRL-2), important in the metastasis of several human cancers whose molecular base of operation remains confusing, control the intracellular levels of magnesium forming a complex with a set of amino acid residing in the Bateman module (CBS- pair domain) on the CNNM3 magnesium transporter.
 When this union takes place intracellular Mg2+ levels rise promoting an uncontrolled cellular proliferation, this justifies why PRL-2 overexpression is thought to promote growth of the tumor.
 Interactions between CBS-pair domain of CNNM3 and either PRL 2 or PRL 3 are known thanks to the usage of X-ray crystallography, isothermal titration calorimetry, and activity assays.

 Researchers have shown that amino acid 426 (Asp) of CNNM3 binds in the catalytic site of PRL-2.
 They proved it with 426th aminoacid mutated CNNM3, which was not able to join to PRL-2.

 Overall, PRL-2 controls tumor growth by CNNM3.
 Nevertheless, this has only been proved in breast cancer as is the only that has been under this kind of investigation.
 Starting from an orthotopic xenotransplant breast cancer model, the in vivo importance of the point mutation D426A (in the position 426, there is a change of an aspartic acid to an alanine) that completely alters the formation of the CNNM3-PRL 2 complex is confirmed.

 Overexpression of this CNNM3 binding mutant in cancer cells decreases the proliferation capacity in situations of magnesium shortage and in conditions independent of anchorage growth.

 Thanks to the use of molecular modeling it was possible to observe how the Asp-426 side chain in CNNM3 is embedded in the catalytic cavity of PRL 2.
 Therefore, using a PRL inhibitor it would be possible to disable the formation of complexes, resulting in a decreased cell proliferation in these types of human cancer.
 These evidences could be opening a path towards new innovative therapeutic routes and of wide application.

 To recap, the oncogenic PRL-2 is responsible for regulating tumor growth, setting intracellular levels of magnesium by joining with the CNNM3 magnesium transporter.